 8-9 points: Good job!
 You’re getting the hang of it.
 A field guide could be an excellent hiking companion, to help you with tricky snakes.

 6-7 points: Hmmm – Someone was sleeping in class.
 Please re-read the blog, and practice up a bit more before going out to ID a snake.

 0-5 points: Welcome to the world of birding!
 Snakes may not be your thing, and that’s ok.
 Let’s just stick to identifying creatures that can’t put you in the hospital if you misidentify them.

-Thanks for stopping by and reading my blog!
-I do realize that this article was entirely too long, but wanted to give you folks useful resources and guidelines.
-I feel better knowing that you will now have the confidence to know when it’s okay to get close to a snake, and when you should call for backup.
+Thanks for stopping by and reading our blog!
+We realize that this article was entirely too long, but wanted to give you folks useful resources and guidelines.
+We feel better knowing that you will now have the confidence to know when it’s okay to get close to a snake, and when you should call for backup.
 Though this article was still far from comprehensive, you now have what you need to be safe.
 Misinformation and lack of education, can prove more dangerous than that Cottonmouth climbing into your boat.
 Take care, and be safe out there!